numpy/numpy/doc/source/reference/c-api/array.rst

    typedef used for ``NPY_METH_get_loop``).
-This is required to reduce ufuncs with more than one output, since the "forward" elementwise loop of such a ufunc cannot be used as a reduction loop the way a single-output loop can (by aliasing the output to the first input).
+This is required to reduce ufuncs with more than one output, since the "forward" elementwise loop of such a ufunc cannot be used as a reduction loop the way a single-output loop can (by pointing the output and the first input at the same memory, so that the loop accumulates in place).
 Instead, the returned :c:type:`PyArrayMethod_StridedLoop` must implement the reduction directly, with an ``(nout + 1)``-in/``nout``-out signature: it takes the current per-output accumulators followed by one streamed input element,